 And the number one lesson from an award-winning SEM company…

-Sure, you technically could ignore SEO in favor of a strong paid search strategy.
-But when SEO and SEM work together, they can bring in higher profits than they could alone.
+You technically could ignore SEO in favor of a strong paid search strategy.
+But when SEO and SEM work together, they can bring in higher profits than alone.

 We hope you’ve learned a few SEM lessons about refining your paid search strategy.
 Now get back in there and get bidding!